 \begin{Theorem} Let $(\cB, U)$ be a covariant subnet of a Fermi conformal net.
 Then there is a unique strongly continuous projective unitary representation of $\Diff_+^{NS}(S^1)$ making $\cB$ into a Fermi conformal net on $\cH_B :=\overline{\cB(S^1)\Omega}$. \end{Theorem} \begin{proof} Note that $\Gamma \cB(I) = \cB(I) \Gamma$ since $\Gamma = U(-1,\operatorname{id})$.
 Hence $\cH_B$ is a graded subspace of $\cH$, and $\cB(I)$ is a graded algebra.
 The only non-trivial thing left to verify is covariance.

 The existence of a suitable representation $U_B$ of $\Diff_+^{NS}(S^1)$ can be proven just as is done for local conformal nets in \cite[Thm.
-6.2.29]{Weiner05}, and uniqueness can be proven just as in \cite[Thm 6.10]{CKLW15}. \end{proof}
+6.2.29]{Weiner05}, and uniqueness can be proven just as in \cite[Thm 6.10]{CKLW18}. \end{proof}

-If $\cB$ is a covariant subnet of a Fermi conformal net, then the usual argument (given in e.g. \cite[Lem.
+If $\cB$ is a covariant subnet of a Fermi conformal net, then the usual argument based on Takesaki's theorem (given in e.g. \cite[Lem.
 2]{KawahigashiLongo04}, using the Bisognano-Wichmann property \cite[Thm.
-2]{CaKaLo08}) shows that for $x \in \cA(I)$, we have $x \in \cB(I)$ if and only if $x\Omega \in \cH_B$.
-In particular, we have: \begin{Proposition} Let $\cA$ be a Fermi conformal net on $\cH$, and let $\cB \subset \cA$ be a covariant subnet.
-Then $\cB = \cA$ if and only if $\cH_B = \cH$. \end{Proposition}
+2]{CaKaLo08}) shows the following. \begin{Proposition} Let $\cA$ be a Fermi conformal net on $\cH$, and let $\cB \subset \cA$ be a covariant subnet.
+For $x \in \cA(I)$, we have $x \in \cB(I)$ if and only if $x\Omega \in \cH_B$.
+In particular, $\cB = \cA$ if and only if $\cH_B = \cH$. \end{Proposition}

 There is a notion of graded tensor product $\cA_1 \grotimes \cA_2$ of a pair of Fermi conformal nets.
 If $\cH_1$ and $\cH_2$ are super Hilbert spaces and $x_i \in \cB(H_i)$, define $x_1 \grotimes x_2 = x_1 \Gamma^{p(x_2)} \otimes x_2 \in \cB(\cH_1 \otimes \cH_2)$ for homogeneous $x_2$, and by extending linearly otherwise.
 We have $(x_1 \grotimes x_2)(y_1 \grotimes y_2) = (-1)^{p(x_2)p(y_1)} x_1y_1 \grotimes x_2 y_2$.
 Note that $\cH_1 \otimes \cH_2$ is a super Hilbert space with grading $\Gamma \otimes \Gamma$.